bellaisgroovy/systems-programming/C bugs.md

 ```

 **Double Free**
 A double free is when an address has `free()` called on it multiple times.
+This will lead to a segmentation fault.

-- double free
+**Memory Leak**
-- memory leak
+A memory leak is when memory is allocated but never de-allocated, leading to more and more memory held doing nothing.

-- integer overflow
+**Integer Overflow**
-- stack overflow
+An integer overflow is when an integer at the integer limit is added to, causing it to roll around to negative numbers.
+As integers are represented in a set number of binary digits, they have an upper limit, and once that limit is reached, if you add more, it will roll back around to the negative numbers.
 ## Errors
 **Types of Error**
 syntax errors are when code does not follow the syntax of the language, semantic errors are when code leads to erroneous or unintended outputs.